gdgbeijing/devfest2014/README.md

 2014 GDG Beijing DevFest Website

-This is a polymer web app. use below command to install dependences.
+This is a polymer web app, it follow Google material design and responsive web design rule.

-<code>bower install</code>
+Use <code>bower install</code> command to install dependences.

+You could use <code>vulcanize</code> to deploy polymer.